sethfischer/nissan-leaf-obd-manual/source/glossary.rst

     diagnostic connector
         A physical connector used to access :term:`on-board diagnostics` and data streams.
-The :term:`OBD-II` data link connector (defined in :term:`ISO 15031-3`) is a 16-pin connector which, on a *Nissan Leaf*, is located beneath the steering column.
+The :term:`OBD-II` diagnostic connector (defined in :term:`ISO 15031-3`) is a 16-pin connector which, on a *Nissan Leaf*, is located beneath the steering column.